Skip to contents

 • the underlying model data

-• the refinement steps added to the workflow
+• the refinement steps added through the refinement interface

 At this point, the model itself has not been refitted.
 The refinement object represents a proposed tariff adjustment structure, not yet the final fitted result.

-This distinction is deliberate: refinement steps can be inspected before they are incorporated into the final model.
+This distinction is useful because refinement steps can be inspected before they are incorporated into the final model.

 Smoothing